Camonophy/youtube-playlist-checker/Readme.md

  > pip3 install -r requirements.txt

- to gather all packages that the program needs.
+ to gather all packages that you need.

 ## Commands: